-Active surveillance, you may have regular PSA (prostate-specific antigen) blood tests, rectal exams, ultrasounds, and biopsies to see if the cancer is getting worse.
+Active surveillance.
+You may have regular PSA (prostate-specific antigen) blood tests, rectal exams, ultrasounds, and biopsies to see if the cancer is getting worse.
 If it starts to grow or spread, you can explore other treatments.

 Surgery.
 It’s an option if you're healthy and your cancer hasn't spread.
 There are several types.
-Your doctor may only remove your prostate gland.
+Your doctor may remove only your prostate gland.
 Or they might take it and the tissue around it.
 The most common side effects from an operation are problems controlling your urine and trouble getting and keeping an erection.
-Sometimes they go away on their own after surgery, especially bladder control issues.
+Sometimes, they go away on their own after surgery, especially bladder control issues.
 Talk to your surgeon beforehand to see if they think they'll be able to protect the nerves around your prostate to prevent these side effects.

 Radiation therapy.
 This treatment uses high-energy beams (similar to X-rays) to kill the cancer.
 It's often a choice for older men and for those with other health problems.
 You also might have it after surgery to get rid of any cancer cells left behind.
 It also helps for cancer that has spread to the bone.
 There are two types of radiation:

-- External: A machine outside your body directs rays at the cancer.
+- External.
+A machine outside your body directs rays at the cancer.

-- Internal (brachytherapy): A doctor does surgery to place small radioactive "seeds" into or near the cancer.
+- Internal (brachytherapy).
+A doctor does surgery to place small radioactive "seeds" into or near the cancer.

 Sometimes, a mix of both treatments works best.

 Cryotherapy.
 If you have early prostate cancer, your doctor might choose to kill cancer cells by freezing them.
 They’ll put small needles or probes into your prostate to deliver very cold gasses that destroy the cells.
-You doctor may suggest whole gland cryosurgery for low- and intermediate-risk localized prostate cancer patients who are not suitable for either radical prostatectomy or radiotherapy.
+Your doctor may suggest whole gland cryosurgery for low- and intermediate-risk localized prostate cancer patients who are not suitable for either radical prostatectomy or radiotherapy.

 It’s hard to say for sure how well it works.
 Scientists haven’t done much long-term research that focuses on using it to treat prostate cancer.
 It's usually not the first treatment option a doctor recommends.